alexrutar/food.rutar.org/content/recipes/slow_roasted_lamb_shoulder.md

 Rub the lamb with the olive oil, salt and pepper.

-Use a thin, sharp knife to make 12 deepo incisions in the lamb without piercing through the lamb.
+Use a thin, sharp knife to make 12 deep incisions in the lamb without piercing through the lamb.
 Stuff bits of rosemary and garlic slivers into the holes.

 Place the onion, halved garlic bulb and rosemary in the base of a roasting pan.